|

 Paul Giamatti's brilliant performance in the lead and his wonderful

-relationship with the father, played with bravura by the ever-great
+relationship with his father, played with bravura by the ever-great

 Dustin Hoffman, is the empathetic humour with which Richter infuses